 Cloud-Based Machine Learning

-These algorithms predict negative outcomes based on EDR data similar to on-sensor (local) algorithms but have much more compute to run detections/models.
-The cloud-based ML models operate together with those on the machine, but require data to be forwarded to identify if the malware (or the activity) is malicious before a command or policy is automatically updated to block it.
-While this round-trip and algorithms are used across CrowdStrike’s data set globally to identify new threats, the speed and automation of this process typically returns actions in less than a minute, impressive when combined with the immediacy of detection, and corresponding response, from the local sensor.
+These algorithms predict negative outcomes based on EDR data like on-sensor (local) algorithms but have much more compute to run detections/models.
+The cloud-based ML models operate together with those on the machine but require forwarded data to identify if the malware (or the activity) is malicious before updating a command to block it.
+Although CrowdStrike’s globally set data uses round trips and algorithms to identify new threats, the speed and automation of this process typically returns actions in less than a minute.
+This is even more impressive when combined with the immediacy of detection and corresponding response from the local sensor.

 Suspicious Process Blocking

 Suspicious Process Blocking identifies the processes associated with variants of ransomware such as scripts like PowerShell, and vbscript running in Word (in which case Word itself is the process) as suspicious and blocks them.
 Also referred to as Exploit Blocking, it examines the techniques typically used in an exploit to take more control over the operating system by exploiting its flaws.